Automated, sequential email messages are a great way to describe drip campaigns in plain English.

 4. Unsubscribe Rate

-Unsubscribe rate is the percentage of people who unsubscribed following an email blast.
-If you send 1,000 emails and 10 people click on the “unsubscribe” link inside your email then the unsubscribe rate is 1%.
+The unsubscribe rate is the percentage of people who unsubscribe following an email blast.
+If you send 1,000 emails and ten people click on the "unsubscribe" link inside your email, then the unsubscribe rate is 1%.

 How to calculate unsubscribe rate: Total Unsubscribes / Total Emails Delivered

 5. Conversion Rate

 It's all about conversions.
 So, the conversion rate is the percentage of the people on your list who completed an action (e.g. filling out a form or purchasing a product) after receiving your email.